gl-inet/docs4.x/docs/faq/my_wireguard_server_is_not_working.md

     Upload your configuration information again.

+#### Situation 4: My WireGuard server is connected but the connection is not stable

 ???
-"Situation 4: My WireGuard server is connected but the connection is not stable"
+"Follow these steps"

     Follow the steps below to resolve the issue.
 After each step, check if the issue is resolved.
 If the issue is resolved, you can skip the rest of the steps.